aviyam/basic/README.md

 ```

 ## Usage
-You can either run it on its own, or pass a file to it.
+You can either run it on its own (to enter interactive mode), or pass a file to it to start running.

 ## Features